Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/crashing-cars/rules/_index.md

 It also adds a few new map tiles, and modifies existing map tiles to allow "breaking the law".

 * **Traffic Light**: Some tiles have a traffic light with a number.
 You may only move _away_ from that tile with a card in a _higher_ slot than that number.
 (Example: if it shows a 4, then no card before position 4 may cause the car to drive through the traffic light).
 Otherwise, you break the law.
-* **Maximum Speed**: If you move onto or from this tile with a gear out of bounds, you break the law.
+* **Maximum Speed**: If you move onto or from this tile with a Gear out of bounds, you break the law.
 * **Parking Lot** (if included): If you end the round here with your car in the wrong orientation, you break the law.
 * **Construction Work** (if included): If you enter this tile, you break the law.
 * **Stop Sign** (if included): you may _decide_ to ignore it and not stop the round.
 But if you do, you break the law.